Best Middle School Books for Summer Reading

 There seems to be a real scarcity of great Young Adult books for boys which is a real shame because research shows that reading drops off for boys starting in 7th grade!
 Try these books if you are noticing your son is reading less.

 My mother’s helper said that there was a Go To boy at her summer camp who read EVERYTHING and anyone who wanted a great book recommendation went to him.
 He posted this list in her summer camp newsletter and I copied it.

 One strategy to get kids — tweens and teens included — reading more is to match books with things they are interested in.
 These were the sports chapter books that stood out.
 What are your favorites and I’ll add to the list.
 Not every sport is covered so please give your suggestions!

 The Final Four is perfect for March Madness and skews young such that it’s fine for middle school.
-I think any book by Mike Lupica is popular too!

 I would hand this chapter book to any kid who worries about making the cut.